jarelllama/Blocklist-Checker/README.md

 The percentage next to the count is the entries removed from the total compressed entries.

+### Percentage of usable domains

+Percentage of potential domains that can be used in a DNS blocklist.

+Calculated from: `raw domains - entries compressed - invalid entries - dead domains`.

 ### Domains found in Tranco

 The number of domains found in the [Tranco Top Sites Ranking](https://tranco-list.eu/).
 Expanding the dropdown reveals the domains found.